Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \begin{enumerate} \item $\phi \in \{3, 4, 5\}$ and $\gamma' = 0$.
 These values of $\phi$ and $\gamma'$ imply that $\beta' \leq 2$.\,\, Hence, there are at most two non-standard steps, all of which are vertex-steps with no missing edges.
-By Claim~\ref{clm:first-vertex-step}, the first of these steps is coloured successfully, so we end up with at most one rainbow $K_4$. \item $\phi \in \{3,4,5\}$ and $\gamma' = 1$.
-These values of $\phi$ and $\gamma'$ imply that $\beta' = 0$.\,\, Hence, there is one $1$-edge-step and no other non-standard steps, contrary to the assertion of Claim~\ref{claim:first-edge-step-K5}. \item $\phi \in \{6, 7\}$ and $\gamma' = 0$.
+By Observation~\ref{obs:first-vertex-step}, the first of these steps is coloured successfully, so we end up with at most one rainbow $K_4$. \item $\phi \in \{3,4,5\}$ and $\gamma' = 1$.
+These values of $\phi$ and $\gamma'$ imply that $\beta' = 0$.\,\, Hence, there is one $1$-edge-step and no other non-standard steps, contrary to the assertion of Observation~\ref{claim:first-edge-step-K5}. \item $\phi \in \{6, 7\}$ and $\gamma' = 0$.
 These values of $\phi$ and $\gamma'$ imply that $\beta' \leq 4$.\,\, Hence, all non-standard steps are vertex-steps without missing edges, and there are at most four such steps.
-By Claim~\ref{clm:first-vertex-step}, the first such step is coloured successfully, implying that there are at most three rainbow copies of $K_4$ in $H$ (it is, in fact, possible to show that there are at most two rainbow copies of $K_4$).
+By Observation~\ref{obs:first-vertex-step}, the first such step is coloured successfully, implying that there are at most three rainbow copies of $K_4$ in $H$.
 It is easy to see that there is a matching $M$, of size at most $3$, that meets each of these copies. \item $\phi \in \{6, 7\}$ and $\gamma' = 1$.
 These values of $\phi$ and $\gamma'$ imply that $\beta' \leq 2$.\,\, Hence, either there is one vertex-step with one missing edge and at most one vertex-step without missing edges; or there are at most two vertex-steps without missing edges, and a single $1$-edge-step.
-Since the first vertex-step is coloured successfully by Claim~\ref{clm:first-vertex-step}, all but at most one rainbow copy of $K_4$ intersect in a given edge (namely, the edge added in the vertex-step with one missing edge in the former case, or the $1$-edge-step in the latter case, with the potential exceptional $K_4$ stemming from the second vertex-step; in the former case, there is in fact at most one rainbow $K_4$).
+Since the first vertex-step is coloured successfully by Observation~\ref{obs:first-vertex-step}, all but at most one rainbow copy of $K_4$ intersect in a given edge (namely, the edge added in the vertex-step with one missing edge in the former case, or the $1$-edge-step in the latter case, with the potential exceptional $K_4$ stemming from the second vertex-step; in the former case, there is in fact at most one rainbow $K_4$).
 Either way, it readily follows that there is a matching of size at most $2$ that meets all rainbow copies of $K_4$.